timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

     HSØ_XCA->>NHN_XCA:Response
     NHN_XCA->>KJ:Document
 ```
-*Diagram 1: Simplified example on a query of document, each XCA is its own affinity domain, and the response for each domain may be different (ie. some domains reject requests from certain GP-roles)*
+*Figure x: Simplified example on a query of document, each XCA is its own affinity domain, and the response for each domain may be different (ie. some domains reject requests from certain GP-roles)*

 ## SOAP-Message and SOAP-message formats